LighghtEeloo/clash-from-the-gates-up/doc/2-wire.md

 First of all, staring at the syntax, we can categorize it as a type variable.
 Sure.
 But what does it stand for?

 The type system can save us here.
-If we consider `(KnownDomain dom) => Signal dom Bit`, the better type ascription, we'll see that `dom` must satisfy a type constraint called `KnownDomain`.
+If we consider `(KnownDomain dom) => Signal dom Bit`, the better type annotation, we'll see that `dom` must satisfy a type constraint called `KnownDomain`.

+We'll talk more about type constraints later; for now, you only need to know conceptually what domain is.

 ## Theorist.
-Name Convention.
+Naming Convention.

 Haskell variables use `smallCamelCase`.
-Haskell types use `BigCamelCase`, and so do constraints.
+Haskell types use `BigCamelCase`, and so do Haskell constraints.
 Haskell names can include `'` as long as it's not the first character.
 Haskell operators can be function names by adding parentheses around them, like `(+) 1 1`.

 ## Engineer.
 I want to wire things up.